carlescliment/configs/docs/vim.md

 ctags -R .
 ```

 Once the index is created, vim loads the tag information automatically.
-Navigate to any class name and press `C-]`.
+Use the following combinations to move around:

+* `C-]`: Go to definition.
+* `C-t`: Go back from definition.
+* `C-\`: Open definition in a new tab.